Jump to

 And the torus shaped particle as a whole would then move towards the source of the electric field particles

-In this example of a simple universe, perhaps the electric field particles emitted by the 'neutral' particle, are longer in length than the electric field particles emitted by the electron or the positron particles
+In this example of a simple universe, the electric field particles emitted by the 'neutral' particle, could perhaps be long in length

-The following animation shows the simple equivalents of the electron, positron, neutrino, photon and 'neutral' particles, interacting with the short and long electric field particles - the Interaction button steps through the interactions, and the 01 input box lists the interactions for direct selection
+The following animation shows the simple electron, positron, neutrino, photon and 'neutral' particle, interacting with the short and long electric field particles, the 01 input box lists the interactions for direct selection, the button start / stops the animation (any of the buttons can be used in pause mode)

 Electric Fields